MichaelKoster70/RemoteDebuggerLaunchExtension/README.md

 The extension supports
 - SSH authentication using private keys.
 - Debugging .NET framework dependant and self contained application.
-- Deploying the project output folder via SCP to the target device.
+- Deploying the project output folder via SCP or Rsync to the target device.
 - Publish (running dotnet publish) before deploying the application.
 - Installing vsdbg automatically (configurable).
-- Installing .NET on the target device.
+- Installing .NET on the target device (.NET 6 and newer)
 - Supporting command to setup SSH authentication.

 ## Getting Started